Raiders coach Gruden resigns after racism, anti-gay email revelations - RFI

 But late Monday, The New York Times reported it had reviewed several further emails by Gruden in which he used anti-gay and misogynistic slurs as he disparaged issues such as the emergence of women referees to the drafting of a gay player.

-In other emails he derided players who protested during the playing of the US national anthem, calling for them to be fired.
+In other emails reported by the Times, Gruden derided players who protested during the playing of the US national anthem, calling for them to be fired.

 Gruden also used anti-gay slurs to abuse NFL commissioner Roger Goodell over the league's efforts to reduce concussions.